 Here’s the lowdown on how you can gain from getting the Blue Cash Preferred Card or the Discover it Cash Back card.

 - The Blue Cash Preferred Card works well for daily spending.
 It offers 6% cash back on eligible purchases at U.S. supermarkets on up to $6,000 a year (then it’s 1%), 6% on select U.S. streaming services, 3% on gas fill-ups at U.S. gas stations, 3% on transit purchases such as parking, taxis and ride-sharing services, and 1% on all other purchases.
-However, there is a $95 annual fee ($0 in the first year for a limited time until 12/10/20), so it might not make sense for both people to get the card.
+However, there is a $95 annual fee (waived for the first year), so it might not make sense for both people to get the card.

 - The Discover it Cash Back card has no annual fee, so it makes financial sense for both spouses or partners to become cardholders to increase the bonus category cap.
 And Discover will match all the cash back you earn in your first year with no limit.
 “That offer makes the card even more powerful,” Lumby says.